daehlith/QtGoogleAnalytics/README.md

 [CMake](http://www.cmake.org) (>=2.8), and
 [Qt](http://www.qt-project.org) (>=5.1).

+Additionally, the tests require [Google Test Framework](http://googletest.googlecode.com) (>=1.70).

-Note that building *might* work with earlier versions of CMake and Qt, but I have not tested this.
+Note that building *might* work with earlier versions of those tools and libraries, but I have not tested this.

 If you want to use SSL encryption in QtGoogleAnalytics please ensure that Qt was build with SSL support.